Grieving Alone – A Recipe For Loneliness & Isolation

 The lack of social support for grievers mirrors an unfortunately widespread intolerance of painful emotions in general.
 For example, many of my clients have told me that they have lost friends when they revealed that they were struggling with depression, and subsequently learned to keep these feelings to themselves.
 Grievers risk encountering similar responses when they share their feelings of loss with others.
 Public education is desperately needed that focuses on increasing understanding and assistance for grievers and others suffering with psychological distress.
 Emotional challenges are part of what makes us human, and most of the difficulties people face are on the continuum of normal human experience.
 It is not a burden, but an opportunity and, I would argue, a social responsibility, to assist people in times of sorrow.
 It can also be an immensely rewarding experience that deepens the bond between individual people, and strengthens the social fabric in general.

 Need help overcoming stuck – complicated – grief?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment